aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

   extension.
 These are also understood by critic2, and passing them directly informs critic2 that the molden file uses the ORCA dialect.

+- XTB, version 6.7.1 and probably others, implemented and tested in 2025.
+The molden dialect is the same as ORCA, and the file name is `molden.input`.
+At the time of writing, there are unresolved bugs in the xtb cube calculation routine that generate the wrong density.

 The [development notes](/devnotes/critic2-molwfns/) contain a [list of programs and versions](/devnotes/critic2-molwfns/#dev-impl) whose molden files are known to work with critic2, and some particularities regarding these formats.

 If no dialect is provided by the user, critic2 will try to "guess" the format of the molden file from its contents.
-The psi4 or orca dialects can be forced by using the ORCA or PSI4 keywords after the name of the molden file.
+The psi4 or orca/xtb dialects can be forced by using the ORCA or PSI4 keywords after the name of the molden file.
 If you try molden files from any other program, please let me know how it goes so I can update this manual.

 The supported wavefunction types are restricted (RHF) and unrestricted (UHF), both with STO and GTO primitives.
 Virtual orbitals can be read